OUR KINGSTON FRENCH CURRICULUM

 - absorb the culture of a different country.

 We have chosen a scheme of work (KAPOW) that meets the expectations of the national curriculum.
 The teaching of French at Kingston is very visual and interactive, using lots of games, songs, pictures and role play.

 We teach our children languages through:

 Our pupils are taught French by our teachers who are supported by our French lead.
-We follow the Kapow curriculum which meets the expectations of the national curriculum and supplement it with resources from the Rachel Hawkes scheme of work.
-There is an emphasis on acquisition of vocabulary which is constantly retrieved so that it goes into our pupils’ long term memories.
-Our spiral curriculum shows increasing complexity of language and ensures that no vocabulary is lost along the way.
+There is an emphasis on acquisition of vocabulary in our French lessons which is constantly retrieved so that it goes into our pupils’ long term memories.
+Our spiral curriculum provides increasing complexity of language and ensures that no vocabulary is lost along the way.
 We focus a lot on cognate words and ask pupils to spot them within texts.
 Phonics is central to our teaching as we know that there is real value in the children knowing different phonemes and graphemes as this supports them to decode and pronounce new words.
 French grammar is taught throughout the curriculum to ensure that our pupils are ready to write full sentences by the time they leave Kingston

 We start introducing French in EYFS because the younger the children are, the more receptive they are to language and the less inhibited they feel.
 They are introduced to the new language through learning French songs and poems together with sharing French story books.